-SC5.5 Appeal against the decision of an Authorised Officer
+SC5.5 Review of Authorised Officer's Decision

-- SC5.5.1 A student may appeal, in writing, against the decision of the Authorised Officer.
-The student will be directed regarding to whom any appeal should be sent, and it will be considered by a member of Senior Leadership Team or their nominee.
-The student's appeal must be submitted within ten working days of the date the decision was sent to them and may be made on the following grounds: - The penalty was out with the scope of the Regulations set out in section SC5.4. - ii) There was a procedural irregularity in the process undertaken by the Authorised Officer which materially influenced the final decision. - iii) The decision reached was unreasonable because of the Authorised Officer's actions or omissions. - iv) The penalty imposed was unreasonable or in excess of the penalties specified in section SC5.4. - v) New evidence is now available which might have caused the hearing to reach a different conclusion, but could not have been made available at the time of the hearing.
-In such cases an explanation/evidence as to why the material could not have been made available for the hearing should be provided. - SC5.5.2 The person designated to hear the appeal will consider the written appeal together with the documented reasons for the finding and
+- SC5.5.1 A student may request, in writing, a review of the decision of the Authorised Officer.
+The student will be directed regarding to whom any review request should be sent, and it will be considered by a member of Senior Leadership Team or their nominee.
+The student's review request must be submitted within ten working days of the date the decision was sent to them and may be made on the following grounds: - i) The penalty was out with the scope of the Regulations set out in section SC5.4. - ii) There was a procedural irregularity in the process undertaken by the Authorised Officer which materially influenced the final decision. - iii) The decision reached was unreasonable because of the Authorised Officer's actions or omissions.

-- shall notify their decision within fifteen working days of receipt of the appeal. - SC5.5.3 If the person designated to hear the appeal allows the appeal they may review or quash the penalty imposed. - SC5.5.4 The decision of the person designated to hear the appeal will be final and if the student remains unhappy, they will be referred to the Scottish Public Services Ombudsman (SPSO).
-See section SC7. - SC5.5.5 The officer responsible for administering student conduct should be informed of the appeal outcome so that it can be recorded.
+- iv) The penalty imposed was unreasonable or in excess of the penalties specified in section SC5.4. - v) New evidence is now available which might have caused the hearing to reach a different conclusion but could not have been made available at the time of the hearing.
+In such cases an explanation/evidence as to why the material could not have been made available for the hearing should be provided. - SC5.5.2 The person designated to review will consider the request together with the documented reasons for the finding and shall notify their decision within fifteen working days of receipt of the review request. - SC5.5.3 If the person designated to review elects to consider the request they may reduce or quash the penalty imposed. - SC5.5.4 The decision of the person designated to review will be final and if the student remains unhappy, they will be referred to the Scottish Public Services Ombudsman (SPSO).
+See section SC7. - SC5.5.5 The officer responsible for administering student conduct should be informed of the outcome of the review so that it can be recorded.